 Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
 One of the simplest, and crucial, ways to care for your furnace lies in changing your furnace filter.
 Having a clogged air filter can contribute to a host of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.

-So what goes in to deciding when you should switch out your furnace filter?
+So what goes in to determining when you should switch out your furnace filter?

-- Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.
+- Open or remove the air filter panel close to the bottom of your furnace to uncover an open compartment.

-- On the top of that open compartment is where your furnace filter is resting on two metal lips.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal lips.